fo0s/CV/README.md

 - Managed a team of 12 chefs
 - Responsible for creating daily prep schedules
-- Co-ordinating events with pastry, front of house, HR and hotel management.
+- Coordinating events with pastry, front of house, HR and hotel management.

 </p>
 </details>